mlresearch/mlresearch.github.io/faq.md

 -------------------------------------------

-There are two style files, a two column style file (see for example the AISTATS volumes) or a one column style file similar to the standard JMLR style.
+There are two style files, a two column style file (see for example the AISTATS volumes) or a one column style file similar to the standard PMLR style.
 As of 2010 [Nicola Talbot](http://theoval.cmp.uea.ac.uk/~nlct/) has kindly put together a LaTeX package for these styles.
 It is available